danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 ## Planning to use a private repository?

-1. E-mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu) to get Pro access.
+1. Before the event: e-mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu) to get Pro access.

-2. Put your public or private repo on Github in your profile.
+2. During the event: go to the local hackathon staff and share your Github handle to get Pro access.

 3. Go to [bettercodehub.com](https://bettercodehub.com)